Navid200/xDrip/docs/Nightscout/NS_Install.md

 You will be asked to choose API-SECRET.
 Enter a password and take note.
 You will need it to access Nightscout.

 If you are presented with the prompt to enter your FreeDNS user ID and password instead, please close the window.
 Open a new window using SSH.
 Use item 12 from the menu to reboot.
-Wiat 30 seconds.
+Wait 30 seconds.
 Click on retry to reconnect.
 Run installation phase 2 again.

 <video width="400" controlsList="nodownload" src="./video/Install4.mp4" controls>
 </video>